 - Optimize the image size because you don’t want your images to slow down your website

 - Use ALT text to describe what the image is about – you can use keywords as well

 - Use meaningful image file names instead of numbers or unrelated characters

-Before hitting the publish button make sure that you checked for compliance to the guidelines mentioned above and that it reads well without errors or omissions.
+Before hitting the publish button make sure that you checked for compliance with the guidelines mentioned above and that it reads well without errors or omissions.

-This is my last advice, but one that is very important.
+This is my last piece of advice, but one that is very important.

 We all know that there is a lot of competition on anything you publish on the Internet and search engines have a really tough job in determining what to show in their top positions.